viaacode/sip-specification/sip_structure/5_structure_package.md

 ***Requirements***

 - The root directory MUST contain exactly one `METS.xml` file.
+The word `METS` in the filename MUST be written in all caps as displayed here.
 - The root directory MUST have the value of the `OBJID` attribute in the `METS.xml` header as directory name.
 See [`mets/@OBJID`](#OBJID) for more details.
 - The root directory MUST contain exactly one `/metadata` directory.
 - The root directory MUST contain exactly one `/representations` directory.